suyashmahar/Clipboarder/README.md

 ## Features:
 1. Clipboard management for text and image based content.
 2. Ability to save contents of Clipboarder to database using password.
-3. Ability to access content in hierarchical order using keyboard shortcut (`Ctrl + Shift + NumberKeys`).
+3. Ability to access content in hierarchical order using customizable keyboard shortcut (`Ctrl + Shift + NumberKeys`).

 ## TODOs:
 1. Improve performance on exporting content.
-2. Customizable shortcut and option to export save data without a password.
+2. More user control over opertations like exporting content.
 3. Identification of URL in content to open link in a browser window.
 4. Better image support.